Wasserstein Distance, Fourier Series and Applications: Proof of Theorem 2

+We note that this is always possible because $f(x)dx$ does is absolutely continuous.
+The piecewise linear map $T$ can then be defined by requiring that $T(I_{1,k}) = I_{k}$.
+The resulting pushforward measure has the correct amount of mass in every single interval $I_j$, the worst case is that we have to redistribute within the interval which has total $W_1-$cost at most $2 \pi \overline{f} 2 \pi n^{-1}$.
+Since $n$ was arbitrary, this can be made arbitrarily small. \end{proof}

-The proof gives slightly more information, it can be used to show that $T$ can actually be chosen to be piecewise linear on a finite number of intervals whose number can be bounded in terms of the modulus of continuity of $f$ and $\varepsilon$.
-At first glance, this may look like a simplified form of the transport problem, however, problems in optimal transport are usually fairly easy to \textit{approximately} solve after discretizing space and turning it into a finite combinatorial matching problem (this is another consequence of Wasserstein effectively operating at negative Sobolev spaces).
-Thus, while slightly simplifying our proof, we do not believe the simplified map $T$ to yield much insight in general (conversely, our proof could have also bypassed $T$ by incorporating the construction in the proof above; we have found this way simpler).
+The proof gives slightly more information, it can be used to show that $T$ can actually be chosen to be piecewise linear on a finite number of intervals whose number depends only on $\varepsilon$.
+At first glance, this may look like a simplified form of the transport problem, however, problems in optimal transport are usually fairly easy to \textit{approximately} solve after discretizing space and turning it into a finite combinatorial matching problem.
+We do not believe the simplified map $T$ to yield much insight in general (conversely, our proof could have also bypassed $T$ by incorporating the construction in the proof above; we have found this way simpler).

 \begin{proof}[Proof of Theorem 2] We assume that $f: \mathbb{T} \rightarrow \mathbb{R}_{\geq 0}$ is given and has mean value $\overline{f}$.
 Our goal is to obtain a lower bound on $W_1(f(x)dx, \overline{f} dx)$.
 Our general smoothing procedure allows us to assume w.l.o.g. that $f$ is given as